LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Average Manager vs. Great Manager, Explained in 10 Sketches](https://medium.com/the-year-of-the-looking-glass/average-manager-vs-great-manager-cf8a2e30907d): by Julie Zhuo (VP Product Design, Facebook).
 Go look at these, they’re humorous and poignant.
 It’ll only take a minute.

+- [Be Yourself, but Carefully](https://enterprisersproject.com/resources/be-yourself-carefully?sc_cid=70160000000xYYJAA2): by Lisa Rosh and Lynn Offerman.
+Takeaway: "Sharing details about your life can be a valuable way to build relationships in the workplace.
+But self-disclosures can also lead to oversharing, which can do more harm than good in the office."

 - [Failure as a Service](https://medium.com/servant-leadership/failure-as-a-service-937473b0c9b8): What it means to be a leader, by Rich Armstrong.
 Takeaways:
   - Servant-leaders shouldn’t make decisions that should be made by the folks closest to the problem), unless they can’t be answered with readily-available or easily-collected data, and there’s no consensus on the solution.
   - "When the people you manage bring you a tough call, and you choose right, they get the credit.
 When you choose wrong, you get the blame.
 And it’s OK, pookie.
 That’s what you’re here for."